Bronchopulmonary Dysplasia (BPD)

 Pulmonary Function Tests

 Pulmonary function tests assess lung volume, capacity, and flow rates.
-These tests can help quantify the degree of lung impairment and guide treatment decisions.
+These tests help quantify the degree of lung impairment and guide treatment decisions for bronchopulmonary dysplasia in newborn.

 Echocardiogram

-An echocardiogram is used to evaluate the heart’s function and structure, particularly to check for pulmonary hypertension, a common complication of severe BPD.
+An echocardiogram is used to evaluate the heart’s function and structure, particularly to check for pulmonary hypertension, a common complication of severe bronchopulmonary dysplasia in neonates.

 Treatments of Bronchopulmonary Dysplasia